18448 Giocatori online!

 GM Dzindzichashvili is a methodical machine and a legend.
 He consistently delivers the most deliberate opening analysis.
 Pure gold.

 Thanks Dzindzi.
 Now my group will have to pool all our resources to combat your vile ideas against our precious opening.
 Anyone willing to help or learn?
-Then join the Pirc Defense Group.
-We play thematic discussion/vote chess to explore the variations.
+Then join the Pirc Café.
+We play thematic discussion/vote chess to explore the variations in the Pirc Defense.

 Very interesting GM Dzindzichashvili!